bbustin/js-docker/README.md

 mapped ports.
 There is also a pre-configured `.env` file for use with docker-compose.

+The docker-compose.yml for the Community Edition pulls the Docker image directly from Docker hub.
+To change this behavior back and build it yourself, please read the comments in `docker-compose.yml`

 To build and run using `docker-compose.yml`, execute the following commands in the root directory of your repository: